Adapted with permission from a bibliography of Dennis Wheatley by Mr R Humphreys, 2002

 Published by Hutchinson & Geographia, London.

-Contents: a playing board showing a coloured map, 3 dice with dice shaker, 108 coloured wooden playing pieces (7 red, 6 blue, 3 yellow and 2 green diamonds; 1 red, 4 blue, 7 yellow and 6 green cylinders; 8 red, 6 blue, 12 yellow and 18 green pyramids; 7 red, 7 blue, 7 yellow and 7 green cubes), 2 spare white playing pieces for each shape, rule book and 2 reference sheets.
+Board game comprising: a 19 1/2" x 19 1/2” coloured playing board showing a fictional map of various coastlines and islands, 3 dice with dice shaker, 108 coloured wooden playing pieces (7 red, 6 blue, 3 yellow and 2 green diamonds; 1 red, 4 blue, 7 yellow and 6 green cylinders; 8 red, 6 blue, 12 yellow and 18 green pyramids; 7 red, 7 blue, 7 yellow and 7 green cubes), 2 spare white playing pieces for each shape, rule book and 2 reference sheets.

 8/6.
 Undated.